Table of Contents

 It might be wonky, not looking realistic, and even not very imaginative.
 That is what amateurs would do if we ask them to do it.

-According to Wikipedia a “building, or edifice, is a structure with a roof and walls standing more or less permanently in one place, such as a house or factory,” therefore it shouldn’t be that hard for most of the people to draw lines.
+According to Wikipedia a “building, or edifice, is a structure with a roof and walls standing more or less permanently in one place, such as a house or factory,” therefore it shouldn’t be that hard for most people to draw lines.

 But when it comes to recreating and conveying ideas via Architectural Illustrations, this percentage of capable people is getting narrowed down to a tiny portion.
 Architectural Illustration images are a language not for the one but many and their style is comprised of multiple elements.

-This type of architectural marketing might seem a slow to be produced since it’s made by hand, but in fact, it’s the facts from both mentioned here.
+This type of architectural marketing might seem slow to be produced since it’s made by hand, but in fact, it’s the facts from both mentioned here.

 A typical residential project of a family house may take the artist from 3 to 7 days to full completion.
 This is if the work is straight and without any amendments or interruptions by the architects.

 The steps are similar to architectural renderings with one significant difference.
 An artist needs trustworthy information to be able to interpret the project in its best light.
 And since this is a product made by hand, any alterations or misleading information may extend the times for production.

 1. Initial Brief meeting